HiwotBelay/hackathon-proj/README.md

 - 🐶 **Choose your pet**: Dog or Cat or bird
 - 🎨 **Customize appearance**: Pick colors and accessories
 - 🧠 **Emotion-aware**: Reacts with joy, sadness, sleepiness, and more
-- 🗣️ **Voice & text interaction**: Real-time communication with lip sync,
+- 🗣️ **Voice & text interaction**: Real-time communication with lip sync
 - 🌦️ **Dynamic environment**: Day/Night cycles, weather effects,
 - 🎮 **Mini-games & more**: Entertain your pet and yourself!